emrex-eu/elmo-schemas/README.md

 EMREX response XML schema
 -------------------------

-This schema describes the XML files returned in EMREX NCP responses.
+This schema describes the XML files returned in EMREX EMP responses.

 Please note that the following terms are *equivalent* throughout the EMREX
 specs:

 - EMREX response file,
-- NCP response file,
+- EMP response file,
 - ELMO file.

 For more information on EMREX, please visit http://emrex.eu/.